Before you begin

 In all cases, we recommend you start with what your organisation says you should do, usually published on your intranet.
 You can also contact your records management or information management specialist directly.

 Your organisation should be able to provide clear direction on how to manage online records, in order to ensure compliance with the mandatory standards set by the Public Record Office Victoria (PROV).
-If this direction isn't available to you, the Recordkeeping for Government section on the PROV provides comprehensive guidance.
+If this direction isn't available to you, the provides comprehensive guidance.

 Why you need to manage online records